From Who They Are to How They Act: Behavioral Traits in Generative Agent-Based Models of Social Media: Experiments

 For the three configurations using identity traits, we instantiate agent populations by sampling identity profiles from FinePersonas\footref{fn:finepersonas} across four thematic domains: Healthcare, Technology, Religion, and Music.
 Each domain contains 35 distinct personas, for a total of 140 distinct identity profiles.
 In configurations with explicit behavioral traits, each identity profile is paired with one of the seven behavioral profiles defined in Section~\ref{sec:agent_profile}, yielding 245 agents per domain and 980 agents total.
 This balanced design ensures that observed differences are attributable to behavioral trait assignment rather than demographic composition or topical distribution.
 For the \texttt{IdentityOnly} configuration, we instantiate the same 980 FinePersonas profiles without behavioral trait assignment.

-All simulations ran for 25 iterations.
-We repeated simulations using two LLMs: Llama 3 70B and Gemma 3 27B.
+All simulations ran for 25 iterations, {following the stop condition adopted in the original framework \cite{orlando2026validating}.
+This duration is kept short because extending the simulation would require accounting for the possibility that agents' traits evolve dynamically, which falls outside the scope of this study.} We repeated simulations using two LLMs: Llama 3 70B and Gemma 3 27B.
 Together, these simulations allow us to disentangle the effects of behavioral traits, personality representations, and content exposure mechanisms on emergent behavioral patterns and network-level outcomes.
 Implementation details are provided in Appendix \ref{app:implementation}.